-176 West Market Street
+176 W Market Street

 |

-Last updated on March 25, 2024
+Last updated on July 3.
+2025

 |

-The Otterbein Methodist Church and its surrounding parking lots are part of what was once Jail Hill.
-Jail Hill was a historic free African American community in Harrisonburg established before the Civil War and existed into the 1870s.
+The Otterbein Methodist Church and its surrounding parking lots are located on what was once known as Jail Hill.
+Jail Hill was a historic free black community in Harrisonburg, established before the Civil War, and it existed into the 1870s.
+West Elizabeth Street, West Market Street, North Liberty Street, and North High Street bounded the area.
 In the 1830s, freedmen William Strother and Willis Bundy purchased land on the city’s western side.
-Locals named it Jail Hill after the old city jail that resided there.
-Over decades, more free people of color purchased land in the area and established a community of African American property owners.
-The number of Black property owners decreased due to the onset of the Civil War, but the neighborhood remained predominately Black.
-In 1866, the community formed the John Wesley Methodist Episcopal Church.
-In the latter half of the century, the population of Jail Hill began to decline from the negative impacts of new city planning and the demolition of buildings.
-The John Wesley Methodist Episcopal Church relocated to Harrisonburg with its members.
+Locals named it Jail Hill after the old city jail that once resided there, which was later repurposed into apartments.
+Other free people of color purchased land in the area and established a community of African American property owners by the 1850s.
+The number of black property owners decreased significantly with the onset of the Civil War, and white landowners acquired properties from black owners to rent to tenants; however, the neighborhood remained predominantly black.
+Only William Peters and Malinda Hall retained their land at the end of the war.

-Jail Hill provides a reminder of how African Americans sought to create spaces and opportunities for themselves in the South in the years preceding and following the Civil War.
-Working against a legal structure and society that provided little, if any, room for their existence, Jail Hill emerges as a shining example of African American success in Antebellum Harrisonburg.
+There are no pictures of Jail Hill.
+Artist Emma Lyon Bryan captures a small image of Jail Hill in her 1867 painting of Harrisonburg.
+In her work, we can see the old jailhouses that served as apartment buildings, featuring two chimneys and several freed African American residents standing in the doorways and alongside the houses.
+To the west of Jail Hill was the Old Baxter House, which housed tenants.
+The former Strother family house is also featured in the painting.
+The Strother property was purchased from the family in 1865.
+Jail Hill reminds us of how African Americans sought to create spaces and opportunities for themselves in the South in the years leading up to and following the Civil War.
+Working against a legal structure and society that provided little, if any, room for their existence, Jail Hill emerges as a shining example of black success in Antebellum Harrisonburg.

-Jail Hill provides a reminder of how African Americans sought to create spaces and opportunities for themselves in the South in the years preceding and following the Civil War.
-Working against a legal structure and society that provided little, if any, room for their existence, Jail Hill emerges as a shining example of African American success in Antebellum Harrisonburg.
+There are no pictures of Jail Hill.
+Artist Emma Lyon Bryan captures a small image of Jail Hill in her 1867 painting of Harrisonburg.
+In her work, we can see the old jailhouses that served as apartment buildings, featuring two chimneys and several freed African American residents standing in the doorways and alongside the houses.
+To the west of Jail Hill was the Old Baxter House, which housed tenants.
+The former Strother family house is also featured in the painting.
+The Strother property was purchased from the family in 1865.
+Jail Hill reminds us of how African Americans sought to create spaces and opportunities for themselves in the South in the years leading up to and following the Civil War.
+Working against a legal structure and society that provided little, if any, room for their existence, Jail Hill emerges as a shining example of black success in Antebellum Harrisonburg.